Mandate and owners

 - Administration of clinical trials

 In 2016, Inven2 was given the responsibility for clinical trials and financial follow-up at the University Hospital of Northern-Norway.
+In 2021, Inven2 was also given the responsibility for Nordland Hospital.

 Read more about policy for intellectual property rights at: the: